andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-17-gelfands-algebra-chunk-10-factoring.md

 $$ = (a - 1)^2$$

 All good.
 In fact, this is actually getting a little easy.
 Surely there must be a catch...?

-There is, and that's the topic of the next post in this series.
+Unfortunately there is, and that's the topic of the next post in this series.